-INSIDE : See how to create ease and joy while setting Minimal Thanksgiving Table Decorations this year.
-Let your family, friends and food be the show stopper.
+INSIDE : See how to make Minimal Thanksgiving Table Decorations this year that create ease and joy while setting.
+Let your family, friends and food be the show stoppers!

 The holiday season is upon us.
 As soon as November 1st hits, it always feels like a bit of a mad dash.
 The past few years I have really strived to intentionally do the opposite of most people.
 Instead of creating turkey shaped butter for the table, shopping for gifts like a crazy person and attending 99 Christmas parties, I try to do less.

 This year, when I started thinking about Thanksgiving and the soon to be Christmas season, minimal was the word that came to my mind.
 I still will do lovely.
 I still will do festive.
 I still will eat all the turkey.
 I still will decorate.
 But this year I want to aim for a more minimal view on it all.
 So, with all that in mind I’m sharing my Minimal Thanksgiving Table Decorations today

 This post may contain affiliate links.
 See my full disclosure.

 This year we will be spending Thanksgiving with my mom and most likely we will be traveling to her home for the big meal.
 What I like about this minimal table decor is there isn’t much really to it, so it will be easy to transport.

 It’s not me without a bit of color so I knew I wanted to bring in color through a few sparsely placed tea light holders in orange, soft pink and fuchsia.